Budva, Montenegro is a historic, walled city that sits on a south facing, half moon bay on the Adriatic Sea.

 Budva is a top destination for beaches, but there are other places to visit near Budva that are worth seeing, too.

 Kotor – and it’s amazing hiking trails – is a top place to go to Montenegro.
-Travelers who are staying in Kotor can also plan day trips to Perast and Herceg Novi
+Travelers who are staying in Kotor can also plan day trips to Perast and Herceg Novi.

 Start planning your trip to Montenegro!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.